 Automated entrances can be opened or closed with ease, simply by pressing a button.
 It’s therefore easy to open up all your entrances simultaneously and create a sense of openness instantly.
 If you have manually-operated gates and are short on time or staff on a particular day, you might need to leave some of them closed to avoid wasting time.
 However, by automating your entrances, you can ensure that it is always possible to open all of them and cultivate accessibility.
 Our automated entrance solutions here at Zaun are also highly secure, which is another advantage.

 Have you considered installing lower security fencing?
 While taller fencing isn’t automatically foreboding, it doesn’t promote the same feeling of openness offered by slightly lower fencing.
-You may feel that opting for fencing of reduced height is a risk.
+As a result, you may feel that opting for fencing of reduced height is a risk.
 However, you can reduce this risk by opting for sharp-tipped railings instead of conventional fencing or by adding fence toppings.
 This will serve as a strong disincentive for most prospective intruders.

-If you need any further advice on ensuring that a secure site is accessible and open to customers, feel free to get in touch with us.
+If you need any further advice on ensuring that a secure site is accessible and open to customers, feel free to get in touch with Zaun.